-Upon entering college, students are exposed to new experiences, new opportunities, expanded their personal freedom, and are influenced by others' behaviors and lifestyles.
+Upon entering college, students are exposed to new experiences and opportunities, expanded personal freedom, and are influenced by others’ behaviors and lifestyles.
 Peer education makes use of peer influence in a positive way to increase awareness of health issues and risk factors, provide unbiased advice and support, and create healthier behaviors that will shape the lifestyle of students for years to come.

 The Peer Health Educator (PHE) is a part of the University of Nevada Reno's Student Health Center, Health Promotion Program.
 This is a volunteer position.
 PHE's function as team members dedicated to the development and implementation of campus health promotion efforts.
 The PHE will serve as a liaison to the campus and students through outreach, events, and strategic marketing.
 The PHE will gain experience with program planning and implementation, evaluation, and expertise on a variety of college health issues.
 To achieve our mission of improving student health and health behaviors, Peer Health Educators will: